Usage guide

 PCHIP monotone-spline quantile normalization

-Normalization is only used to make the SOM clustering resilient to batch shifts; the correction step itself runs on the unnormalized expression.
+Normalization is used for SOM clustering.
+The correction step itself runs on the unnormalized expression.

 Clustering